case study

 The Impact

-MCDATA helps guide USAID’s COVID-related decisions, including those concerning funding and COVAX—a global initiative with the objective of ensuring equitable access to COVID-19 vaccines.
-In keeping with USAID Data Services’ broader goals, MCDATA greatly increases the accessibility of COVID data made available through the master dataset, resource hub, and other raw data and information sources.
-As the needs of USAID’s Missions and Operating Units evolve in tandem with the pandemic, DevTech’s Data Services will continue to develop new dashboards and views to keep up to date with changing requirements.
+MCDATA helps guide the USG’s COVID-related decisions, including those concerning funding and COVAX—a global initiative with the objective of ensuring equitable access to COVID-19 vaccines.
+In keeping with Data Services’ broader goals, MCDATA greatly increases the accessibility of COVID data made available through the master dataset, resource hub, and other raw data and information sources.
+As the needs of the DOS’s Missions and Operating Units evolve in tandem with the pandemic, DevTech’s Data Services will continue to develop new dashboards and views to keep up to date with changing requirements.

 Following the introducing MCDATA, DevTech’s Data Services team was asked to support on the development of the Inter-agency Dashboard, designed to track progress on five objectives laid out in the White House’s U.S. COVID-19 Global Response and Recovery Framework, as well as the Quad Partnership COVID-19 Dashboard, launched at the Quad Leaders’ Summit hosted at the White House on September 24th, 2021.
 The dashboard received glowing reviews from meeting participants, including heads of government and their staff, for its creative and thoughtful presentation of information.